openstates/documentation/contributing/communication.rst

 When joining a new community, it can be tough to figure out *where* to ask questions, provide feedback, or help out.
 Don't worry!
 As long as you're respectful and follow our :ref:`code-of-conduct`, we're happy to have you!

 Here are some guidelines regarding the best way to get in touch or contribute.
-Do note that Open States is a volunteer-powered project, and all of the core developers have day jobs; we're excited to talk to you, but will be most communicative outside of East Coast business hours.
+Do note that Open States is a volunteer-powered project, and all of the core developers have day jobs; we're excited to talk to you, but it may sometimes take a bit of time to get back to you.

 Recommendations
 -----------------